 Chapter 2 Negligence #85

-The Ronald J. Resmini Law Offices has represented Rhode Island and Massachusetts residents for over 40 years.
+The Ronald J. Resmini Law Offices have represented clients in their personal injury case in Providence, Rhode Island, and Massachusetts residents for over 40 years.
 Contact us if you may have been affected by the negligence of another.